Greater Wichita Partnership > About > Priorities > Quality of Place

 The process included vast community engagement including five public open houses, 40+ community presentations, and five public Coalition meetings — for an estimated total of 5,000 comments collected.

-Vice President of Downtown Wichita
+Executive Vice President of Downtown Wichita

 Downtown Wichita is the heart of our region.
 For any questions regarding the development or marketing of the core, please contact our team at Downtown Wichita.